iiasa/CWatM/docu/setup.rst

 | Timeseries are procuded as ASCII files, which can be read with every text editor
 | or with `PCRaster Aquila <http://pcraster.geo.uu.nl/projects/developments/aguila/>`_

-| The specific point where timeseries are provided are defined in the settings file as *Gauges*:
+| The specific point(s) where timeseries are provided are defined in the settings file as *Gauges*:
+| Can be several points in the format lon lat lon lat ..

 ::